ndryden/shbt/README.md

 [libunwind](https://www.nongnu.org/libunwind/) (see also
 [the LLVM version](https://github.com/llvm-mirror/libunwind)),
 which is probably installed by default with your toolchain.

+_Note_: On macOS, libunwind is not installed automatically.
+The easiest solution is to use Homebrew to install LLVM and then point CMake to it with `-D LIBUNWIND_DIR`.

 A simple build and install is the following:
 ```